cuiyongbo/hello-world/my_wiki/languages/english_notes_1.rst

 | Usage: I was thrice blessed.
 |
 | Guinness world records 吉尼斯世界纪录
-| seven sin: gluttony, greed, sloth, wrath, pride, lust, envy
-|
 | Dante 但丁
-| Purgatory
-| Definition: (in Roman Catholic doctrine) a place or state of suffering inhabited by the souls of sinners who are expiating their sins before going to heaven. [炼狱]
-| Usage: Getting up at five o’clock every morning is sheer purgatory. [活受罪]
 |
 | permute
 | permutable